hwyu99/Twitter-NLP-Assignment/README.md

 3.Discuss the accuracy of the classification (i.e., is the classification "correct"?)
 <img width="350" height="60" src="https://github.com/hwyu99/Twitter-NLP-Assignment/blob/master/1.4.png"/>
 4.How can the accuracy be improved?
+a.
+Remove stop word
+b.
+Remove non-alphanumeric characters, such as @
+c.
+Convert all characters to lowercase so the program will consider Hello and HELLO the same.

 ### Section 2